abhirami-c-u/Skin-Disease-Classifier-AI/README.md

 # Skin Disease Classifier - SkinSure AI

-This project is an AI-based Skin Disease Classifier that uses deep learning techniques to analyze and classify skin lesion images.
+This project is an AI-based skin disease classifier system that leverages deep learning techniques to analyze and predict the skin conditions.

 ---